-- seeking volunteers to work on a specific project. - B. The number of volunteers solicited shall be selected based upon the number of employees the supervisor elects to schedule. - C. No employee who previously volunteered to work pursuant to this Article but who failed to report to work shall be selected to work in this circumstance.
+- B. The number of volunteers solicited shall be selected based upon the number of employees the supervisor elects to schedule. - C. No employee who previously volunteered to work pursuant to this Article but who failed to report to work shall be selected to work in this circumstance.

-Article 38.
+Article 37.
 Layoffs

-The procedures in this article shall apply in the event that the College determines that layoffs of nonexempt bargaining unit employees are required.
+The procedures in this article shall apply in the event that the College determines that layoffs of exempt bargaining unit employees are required.
 A layoff involves reallocating, consolidating or terminating program functions when the College confronts decreasing enrollment patterns, changing program priorities or fiscal crisis.